Visual Adversarial Attacks and Defenses in the Physical World: A Survey: Introduction

-For that, in this paper, we write a survey to systematically record the recent researches in this field for the last ten years.
+Therefore, this paper provides a survey to systematically record the recent research in this field over the last ten years.
 Specifically, we first establish a taxonomy of the current physical attacks from attack tasks, attack forms, and attack methods, respectively.
 For attack tasks, we introduce five safety-critical tasks where researchers usually conduct physical attacks.
-For attack forms, we conclude three main manners which the current physical attacks involve.
-For attack methods, we summary four attack settings from the white-box and black-box perspective.
+For attack forms, we conclude three main ways in which the current physical attacks are involved.
+For attack methods, we summarize four attack settings from the white-box and black-box perspectives.
 Secondly, we establish a taxonomy of the current physical defenses from three stages of a DNN model: pre-processing, in-processing, and post-processing.
-Each stage contains multiple fine-gained classification for the defense methods.
-Finally, we discuss seven existing challenges that are still unsolved in this field, and further outlook the future direction.
-The framework of this survey is illustrated in Fig. \ref{survey}.
+Each stage contains multiple fine-grained classifications for the defense methods.
+Finally, we discuss seven existing challenges that are still unsolved in this field and provide an outlook on future directions.
+The framework of this survey is illustrated in Fig~\ref{survey}.

 In summary, this survey has three main contributions: